getredash/website/src/pages/kb/open-source/admin-guide/secrets.md

 Because Redash encrypts secret fields at rest in its internal database, if you change `REDASH_SECRET_KEY` you must also reencrypt these fields.
 Otherwise you will not be able to execute queries, modify your data sources, or even access the data source settings screen.

+{% callout danger %}
+Do not delete your `REDASH_SECRET_KEY` until you have finished re-encrypting secret fields.
+Without it your data sources may become unusable.

+{% endcallout %}
 #### Re-encrypting Secret Fields
 The Redash CLI includes the `database reencrypt` command to conveniently re-encrypt your secret fields stored by Redash.
 It accepts two positional arguments: the old secret and the new secret.
 When you run the command, the secret fields in Redash's internal database are decrypted using the old secret and encrypted again with the new secret.
 This includes data source definitions and alert destinations.